RiTUAL-UH/trending_NER/README.md

 ```

 ## Data
 Please download the data from: [Temporal Twitter Corpus](https://github.com/shrutirij/temporal-twitter-corpus).

-Make sure you provide the correct paths to the data splits in the config file.
+Make sure that you use '\t' as dilimiter and provide the correct paths to the data splits in the config file.
 For example, `exp_bert/configs/b2.0-bert-trend.json` contains this:

 ```json
     ...